This page is about the haplogroups of members of the Taylor Family Genes Project.

 Haplogroup designations can and do change because of advances in the science.

-Greater understanding leads to revising old mistakes.
+Greater understanding leads to correcting old mistakes.
 For example, the R1b haplogroup

-recently underwent a re-organization of its sub-clades, due to new discoveries
+recently underwent a major re-organization of its sub-clades, due to new discoveries

 of mutations.
 What was once R1b1b1 is now R1b1a2.